TU-Darmstadt-APQ/RedPitaya-IntStab/pcb/README.md

 Gerber
 -------
-The lastest gerber to reproduce the design without any changes can be found [here](../../../releases/latest).
+The lastest Gerber files to reproduce the design without any changes can be found [here](../../../releases/latest).
 Let your PCB manufacturer place the standard SMD components.

 BOM